learngermanghana/falowenexamtrainer/README.md

 Falowen Exam Coach is a two-part application that helps learners practice spoken German exam tasks.
 The backend (Express + OpenAI) evaluates answers and stores lightweight history, while the frontend (React) guides users through placement and speaking practice.

 ## Repository structure
-- `functionz/` – Express backend with routes for speaking analysis, placement, and task scheduling.
+- `functions/functionz/` – Express backend with routes for speaking analysis, placement, and task scheduling.
 - `web/` – React frontend that records audio/text answers and calls the backend.
-- `api/`, `vercel.json` – Deployment helpers for serverless environments.
+- `api/`, `vercel.json` – Deployment helpers for serverless environments (the API entry re-exports the Express app from `functions/functionz/app.js`).

 ## Prerequisites
 - Node.js 18+ and npm